ethanloinguyen/Blade-of-Oneiros/ProjectDocument.md

 The basis of the Dialogue class/what Alfred used in the very beginning was made with help from Andrew Hoffman's youtube video: [Build a Top-Down 2D GODOT RPG in 20 Minutes!](https://www.youtube.com/watch?v=-4jEXTwTsVI&t=932s).
 Thank you!

 The Dialogue Orchestrator, DialogUI, and tooltip.gd and other associated files were designed by Alfred, as well as the pseudocode associated with it, and the flow as a whole.
-However, the code implementation, especially towards the very end, was created in assistance with ChatGPT.
+However, the DialogueUI Shaders, as well as the debugging features towards the end, were implemented with the help of ChatGPT.
+Thank you!

 If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.